sajibcse68/MyDailyLearn/Git/GitCommands.md

 $ git merge <admin_branch>

 # Change the `author` of a earlier commit
+$ git checkout <coomit-hash>                                             # checkout the commit we're trying to modify
+$ git commit --amend --author "New-author-name <new-author@mail.com>"    # change the author name and mail
+$ git replace <old-commit-hash> <new-commit-hash>                        # replace the old commit by new one
+$ git filter-branch -- --all                                             # rewrite all futures commits based on the replacement
+$ git replace -d <old-commit-hash>                                       # remove the replacement for cleanliness
+$ git push -f origin HEAD                                                # push forcely

+# Alternate way (May occur conflicts and more complex)
 $ git rebase -i <commit-hash>                                               # go to last good commit
 # Editor will open, write `edit` before the commit we want to change author
 $ git commit --amend --author="author name <author@email.com>"              # change the author name & email